agc93/project-sicario/docs/content/en/patches/walkthrough/template.md

 ## Available Filters

-> Please note that this list may not be exhaustive: Sicario is designed to support additional filters easily
+> Please note that this list may not be exhaustive: {{< shortName >}} is designed to support additional filters easily

 Here's a very brief summary of the available filters for use in templates: